zaqk/Realtime-Lightrail/README.md

-Provides real time data on minneapolis light rails via JSON requests to the Minneapolis Metro Transit api
+Provides real time data on Minneapolis Light Rails via JSON requests to the Minneapolis Metro Transit API.
+Built with BackboneJS